PeterLu7799/documents/Energy Efficiency Guild.md

 * Energy impact gauge - Provides live information about your app’s energy usage as it runs, and displays a graph of recent energy-related activity.
 * Disk usage gauge - Alerts you to disk read and write activity and files your app has opened.
 Use this gauge to identify unexpected or recurring small I/O activity.
 * Network usage gauge - Accounts for all inbound and outbound network traffic.
 Look for discretionary activity that your app performs directly, and consider updating it to be performed by the system at more energy-optimal times.
-* FPS gauge - Looked at the frame per second and frame time
+* FPS gauge - Looks at the frame per second and frame time

 ![](https://github.com/PeterLu7799/documents/blob/master/energy_impact/debug_gauges.png?raw=true)